What mistakes are most likely to keep my IRB Protocol from being approved?

 - Project dates must reflect when the actual interaction with research participants will occur.
 The start date CANNOT be a date prior to submission date.
 IRB protocols must remain open as long as you are using human subject data; this includes data analysis.

-- The Principal Investigator MUST read and sign the PI Assurance on the first page.
+- The Principal Investigator MUST read and sign the submission in IRBNet (there is a "Sign this Package" button on the left side of the IRBNet page).
 This a binding commitment from the PI that human subject protection is a cornerstone of the research being proposed.
-The original (first page only) with signature must be sent to the Office of Research Integrity.
+The graduate student or other personnel can submit the project in IRBNet (there is a "Submit this Package" button on the left side of the IRBNet page).

 - Tenured, tenure-track and emeritus faculty may serve as a PI.
 Other University personnel may serve as the PI as specified in the PI eligibility policy.
-Doctoral and Graduate students may not be PIs, but must be listed in the personnel and qualifications section of the application if they will have access to identifiable human subjects' data.
+Doctoral and Graduate students may not be PIs, but must be listed on the personnel list of the application if they will have access to identifiable human subjects' data.

 - When providing the IRB with information about the literature review, remember the IRB is looking for information related to process or methodolgies to be used in the proposed research.
 The Board is interested in knowing that the techniques to be used are up to date as well as that the work does not unnecessarily duplicate prior work and that the research is a good use of the research participants time (i.e. that the potential benefits outweight the costs/risks of participating in the research).